ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 Other terms have included "compile time constants" and "code string".

 We cannot call it //is_safe_string()// because we do not know that it is "safe".
-For example, the command //'rm -rf ?'// is not safe if given a path to something that shouldn't be deleted (insert classic //rm -rf /// joke here).
+As another example, the command //'rm -rf ?'//, while it not affected by an injection vulnerability (good), it's not "safe" if given a path to something that shouldn't be deleted (insert classic //rm -rf /// joke here).

 ==== Int/Float/Boolean Values. ====